By Orkula Shaagee, Abuja

 He lamented that the quality of job executed by the NDDC in Akwa Ibom was of very poor quality urging the parliament to impress on the commission to embrace international best practices in the execution of contracts.

 “Honourable members, I want to bring to your attention that the roads constructed by NDDC across Akwa Ibom are of low standard.
 The contractors do not follow the designs.
+I want to appeal to this committee that in the course of this investigation, NDDC must be made to adopt international best practices because there is no need building substandard projects”

 Also making his presentation, chairman of the Ondo State Oil Producing Area Commission, Mr. Gbenga Edema disclosed that the commission has 115 abandoned projects in the state.